-Hierarchies provide a way to start with a high-level overview of your data, and then drill down to lower levels of detail on demand.
-In below diagram you can see a two-level view of the data that includes product category and then sub-category.
+Hierarchies provide a way to start with a high-level overview of your data and then drill down to lower levels of detail on demand.
+In the below diagram, you can see a two-level view of the data that includes product category and then sub-category.
 That presentation may include more detail than you prefer to see.
 A hierarchy that combines category and sub-category can address both needs.
 Below diagram uses a hierarchy to show category first and sub-category on demand.

 Hierarchy using category and sub-category Diagram :